 This is a more modern approach to well water.
 Instead of digging the well by hand, machinery is used to dig a very deep, narrow hole into the ground.

 Because the well hole goes down much deeper – up to 3000 feet – it goes through more than one aquifer in the ground.
-The deeper aquifer will have more water and the water will be cleaner.
+The deeper aquifer will have more water, and the water will be cleaner.

 Driven Wells

-These types of wells are made by driving a special type of pipe into the ground.
+These types of wells are made by driving a special pipe into the ground.
 The pipe is perforated and has a pointy end to facilitate the drilling.
 There are numerous methods of drilling the pipe into the ground.
 Some of these include:

 - Percussion driving